 While it probably isn’t your idea of fun, it’s worth reading the fine print.
 This will help you:

-- Understand exactly how much an account will cost overall
+- Understand precisely how much an account will cost overall.

 You should also watch out for introductory offers.